cmu-delphi/delphi-epidata/docs/symptom-survey/index.md

 # COVID-19 Trends and Impact Survey

-Since April 2020, Delphi has conducted a voluntary COVID-19 symptom survey, distributed daily to users in the United States via a partnership with Facebook.
+Since April 2020, Delphi has conducted a voluntary survey about COVID-19, distributed daily to users in the United States via a partnership with Facebook.
 This survey asks respondents about COVID-like symptoms, their behavior (such as social distancing), mental health, and economic and health impacts they have